Preheat the oven to 250 degrees F. Grease your pans well and sprinkle with a dusting of flour.

 Cut the candied pineapple into chunks.
 Slice the cherries in half if they are not already.
 Reserve about ½ cup of nice-looking whole pecans to decorate the tops of the cakes and set those aside.
 Chop up the remaining pecans.
 Dust the fruit and nuts lightly with a little flour.

 In a large mixing bowl, cream the softened butter and sugar together until it is smooth and creamy.
-Sift together the flour, baking soda and salt.
+Sift together the flour, baking powder and salt.
 With the mixer running on medium, add 2/3 cup of flour to the butter mixture.
 Then add an egg yolk.
 Keep alternating flour-egg-flour until all the eggs and flour are mixed into the batter.

 Keep the mixer running.
 Add the chopped pecans to the batter.
 Then add 1/3 cup of bourbon.
 Add the pineapple, then add another 1/3 cup of bourbon.
 Follow with the cherries and the last remaining 1/3 cup of bourbon and the vanilla.
 Turn the mixer off.